Beyond the numbers, it’s clear that OOH presents a huge opportunity for brands - if they’re brave enough to seize it, argues Rapport's Paul Sambrook.

 The business value out-of-home (OOH) can deliver is unrivalled.
 And yes, I would say that, wouldn’t I?

 Before you groan though, I have some eye-opening stats to help build my case.
 OOH within advertising campaigns increases market share by 36 percent, boosts profits by 20 percent and attracts 15 percent more new customers.
-These are compelling numbers, not least because they come from case studies in the IPA Effectiveness archives, and have been pulled together for Rapport’s ‘Standing on the Shoulders of Giants’ report by industry analyst Peter Field.
+These are compelling numbers, not least because they come from IPA Effectiveness case studies and have been pulled together for Rapport’s ‘Standing on the Shoulders of Giants’ report by industry analyst Peter Field.

 Beyond the numbers, it’s clear that OOH presents a huge opportunity for brands - if only they’re brave enough to seize it.
 OOH is a flexible and creative offering that helps build brand equity, fame and esteem.